Oxford City Council: History

 Oxford was an ancient borough, being governed by a corporation from medieval times.
 The borough gained city status in 1542.
 It was reformed in 1836 under the Municipal Corporations Act 1835 to become a municipal borough.
 When elected county councils were created on 1 April 1889, Oxford was initially within the area of Oxfordshire County Council.
 Seven months later, on 9 November 1889, the city become a county borough, making it independent from the county council.
 In 1962 the council was given the right to appoint a Lord Mayor.

 Local government was reformed across England and Wales in 1974 under the Local Government Act 1972, which established a two-tier structure of local government comprising upper-tier counties and lower-tier districts.
 Oxford became a non-metropolitan district, and county-level functions passed up to Oxfordshire County Council.

 In early 2003, Oxford City Council submitted a bid to become a unitary authority.
 This was received by the Department for Communities and Local Government, but subsequently rejected.

 In 2016, Oxfordshire County Council put forward a 'One Oxfordshire' proposal which would see Oxford City Council and the four other district councils in Oxfordshire abolished and replaced with a single unitary county council for Oxfordshire.
 In 2017, Oxford City Council voiced their opposition to the proposal, and it was subsequently dropped.

 Governance

 Oxford City Council provides district-level services.
 County-level services are provided by Oxfordshire County Council.
 Some outer parts of the city are also included in civil parishes, which form an additional tier of local government for their areas.

 Political control

+The council has been under no overall control since 2023.
+Since then, it has been run by a Labour minority administration.

 The first election to the reconstituted city council following the Local Government Act 1972 was held in 1973.
 It operated as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Political control of the council since then has been as follows: